Main content | back to top

 It has developed an EU-approved certificate for sustainable sugar-cane production.
 This covers areas such as human rights and the impact of activities on biodiversity.

 Bonsucro separately certifies mills and the ethanol produced.
-By the end of 2012, seven of Raízen’s mills had been certified.
+By the end of 2013, 10 of Raízen’s mills had been certified.